offshorewind/offshorewind.github.io/_posts/2017-04-14-first-post.markdown

 ---
 Today I post this article on this very newly built personal webpage.

-Thanks for all the technologists who make this possible and convinient for everyone.
+Thanks for all the technologists who make this possible and convenient for everyone.

 You are most admired!